-You will be asked to pay the rent, deposit and the balance of any fees in cleared funds prior to moving into a property.
+You will be asked to pay one months rent in advance and deposit of no more than 5 weeks rent prior to moving into a property.
 Woodhouse will provide you with details of all their accepted payment method.

-If you intend to have a pet residing at the property and the landlord has granted written permission, a larger security deposit to offset possible additional cleaning may be asked, or may simply be additional appropriate clauses added to your agreement.
+If you intend to have a pet residing at the property and the landlord has granted written permission, a larger security deposit of no more than 5 Weeks rent may be, or may simply be additional appropriate clauses added to your agreement.

 In most circumstances when you move into your rented property, you will be given an Inventory and Schedule of Condition, which documents in detail the contents and condition of the property at the start of the tenancy, as part of our commitment to fair deposit adjudication.

 Towards the end of the initial term of your tenancy, you may be offered an opportunity to renew your tenancy for a further fixed term.
 Woodhouse will advise you of this at the time, and create a new agreement and execute the legal documents.

 Clients money are held in a Seperate Clients Account and we are members of the Clients Money Protect Scheme.